marcvaneijk/marcvaneijk.old/_posts/2016-03-03-armdynamicendpoint.md

 Now how can we use this expression in real production deployment template?

+## Update an existing deployment template

-Let's take this template as an example
+Let's take an existing template from the AzureStack quickstart templates repository as an example

 <https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/101-simple-windows-vm>